kossnocorp/superstate/README.md

 Superstate allows pairing states with a data structure called context.
 A state with assigned context will require you to pass the specified data structure when sending events or hosting the statechart.

-To define states with context, use the `State` type that you can import from the library:
+To define states with context, use the `superstate.Def` type that you can access via the `superstate` namespace:

 ```ts
 import { superstate } from "superstate";